Manatee County Criminal Division 3

 • Evidentiary hearings where one party objects

-Prior to scheduling any evidentiary hearing or hearing more than the Rule’s requisite time frame, the moving party shall ensure the opposing party is agreeable to the Zoom appearance and that the request is otherwise in compliance with Rule 2.530 of the Florida Rules of General Practice and Judicial Administration.
+Prior to scheduling any evidentiary hearing or hearing more than the Rule’s requisite time frame, the moving party shall ensure the opposing party is agreeable to the Zoom appearance and that the request is otherwise in compliance with the Florida Rules of General Practice and Judicial Administration and the Florida Rules of Criminal Procedure.
 A filed stipulation is not required on this issue.

-If using Zoom, please adhere to the following rules in place for all Manatee County Court Judges.
-Failure to follow these rules may result in individuals not being let in from the Zoom wait room:
+If using Zoom, please adhere to the following rules in place for all Manatee County Criminal Court Judges.
+Failure to follow these rules may result in the termination of your court appearance and/or revocation of the privilege to appear remotely at future hearings:

-2. If Zooming in with audio and video capability, the participant should name themselves using their true legal first and last name.
+• If Zooming in with audio and video capability, the participant should name themselves using their true legal first and last name.
+Failure to be properly named will result in the Court not allowing you into the courtroom.

-7. Appearing remotely on Zoom carries with it the same requirements for professionalism, decorum, and civility to all participants and the court as if physically present.
-All participants shall be wearing appropriate attire.
-Business casual is acceptable.
+• Appearing remotely on Zoom carries with it the same requirements for professionalism, decorum, and civility to all participants and the court as if physically present.
+All participants shall be wearing attire as if they were physically in the courtroom.
 As in any courtroom, there is to be no eating, drinking, gum chewing, smoking, or engaging in any activity other than participation in the court appearance.

 Pleas by Zoom